foundry-vtt-community/tables/README.md

 As GM go to the Manage Modules options menu in your World Settings tab then enable the Foundry Community Tables module.

+### How To Use

+This module adds all of the community tabless as a Compendium Packs called **FVTT Community Tables**.

+You can open these packs, right click and click on import the tables you want.

 ### To use these tables stand alone:
 1. Download the `.json` file to your machine
 2. Create a new rollable table in foundry